-- You could do a full time college course, which includes BHS qualifications, and gain a National Certificate (NC), Higher National Certificate (HNC) or Higher National Diploma (HND).
+- You could do a full time college course, which prepares you for the BHS exams, and gain a National Certificate (NC), Higher National Certificate (HNC) or Higher National Diploma (HND).

 - You normally need up to 3-4 subjects at National 5 for entry to the NC and 1-2 Highers or British Horse Society Stage 2 for the HNC or HND.

-- BHS Stage 1 can be taken at 14 years, and Stage 2 at 16 years.
-For Stage 3 you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old.
-The Preliminary Teaching Test certificate can be completed after Stage 2, where you must complete a coaching portfolio.
-You must be at least 18 years old.
-You can then progress through the Assistant Instructor (BHSAI), Intermediate Teaching Test (ITT), Stable Managers and Senior Equitation and Coaching Certificates to Instructor (BHSI) Certificates.
+- The British Horse Society now offer a 6 stage coaching pathway.
+Stage 1 Complete Horsemanship can be taken at 14 years, and Stage 2 Complete Horsemanship at 16 years.
+For Stage 3 Coach you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old to start it (you must be 18 before fully completing it).
+At this point you can join the BHS as an Accredited Coach.
+You can then progress through Stage 4 Senior Coach, Stage 5 Performance Coach to Stage 6 Fellow.

-- The Association of British Riding Schools (ABRS) offers teaching qualifications, but these are currently being updated and require quality assuring before being offered again.
+- The Association of British Riding Schools (ABRS) offers the Initial Teaching Test (ITT), but this isn't currently accredited by a qualification body.
+Other teaching qualifications are on hold.
 Updates will be on the ABRS website (see 'Contacts' below).

-- You usually need a full, clean driving licence.
+- You may need a full, clean driving licence.

 What Does it Take?

 - able to handle and ride horses well, and enjoy working with them

 - able to calm nervous horses

 - able to talk to a wide range of people